 View this post on Instagram

 Summit has a walkable downtown with a variety of restaurants, nail salons, hair salons, clothing stores, and gift shops.
 If you’ve always wanted to eat inside a train car, then Summit is the place.
 For nearly a century, the Summit Diner has been serving American comfort food to thousands of people.
-Here you can order their famous corn beef cabbage and a slice of cheesecake for the road.
-Every Sunday starting April 23rd, Summit Farmers Market offers a variety of fresh baked goods, tomato sauce, jam, produce, pizza, and more.
-During the summer, you can listen to a variety of artists from numerous genres at the Summit Street Sounds.
-This event takes place Thursdays and Fridays from 5-8PM in June and July.
+Patrons can order the famous corn beef cabbage and a slice of cheesecake for the road.
+Every Sunday starting April 28th, Summit Farmers Market has a variety of fresh baked goods, tomato sauce, jam, produce, pizza, and more.
+During the summer, neighbors can enjoy performances by artists from numerous genres at the Summit Street Sounds.
+This event takes place Thursdays and Fridays from 5PM-8PM in June and July.
 The Morristown Line and Gladstone Branch of NJTransit pass through Downtown Summit connecting residents and visitors to Manhattan, Hoboken, Orange, Millburn, Chatham, Morristown, Denville, Dover, and more.
-To give you some inspiration when you visit, we have compiled a list of spots below that are sure to make you come back.

 Dining Options: Summit Diner, Pizza Vita, Boxwood Coffee, The Committed Pig, Summit House, Bake Bakery, BarBacoa, Batavia Cafe, Zappia’s